Marcia B. Brown, MSW, LCSW, Therapist

 Services are available to all families regardless of race, ethnicity, religion, gender identity, sexual orientation or ability.
 I look forward to learning about what makes your family unique and incorporating your personal and cultural beliefs into our work together.

 I am fully licensed in the state of North Carolina and certified in PCIT, in addition to being a Level 1 PCIT Trainer.
 I have received extensive training and supervision in this model and have provided services to over 175 families since 2010.
 I have a Bachelor's degree in Psychology and a Master's degree in Social Work, both from UNC-CH.
 In addition to working as a parent-child therapist, I have also worked in residential treatment for youth, EAP services, and child welfare.
 Aside from PCIT, I am certified in three additional parenting models (Attachment and Biobehavioral Catch-up, Triple P Parenting Program, and SafeCare), two group parenting programs (The Incredible Years and Strengthening Families Program), and have developed numerous workshops specifically for various groups, most often for foster parents and parents experiencing homelessness.
 Prior to relocating to Colorado in 2019, I ran a program through a Durham non-profit offering these evidence-based models and more, which included providing supervision to a team of therapists and interns.
-In addition to working as a parent-child therapist, I have also worked in residential treatment for youth, EAP services, and child welfare.
-I am also a proud mother of two children, and a puppy that truly challenges my parenting skills.
+I established my private practice in 2021 in Denver, CO, and have since transferred back to my home state of NC.
+I am also a proud mother of three children, and a beloved Goldendoodle that truly challenges my parenting skills.

 North Carolina License Number: C008967